unionlabs/union/move/move-ibc/README.md

 ```

 In this function, we are saving an [ExtendRef](https://legacy.aptos.dev/reference/move/?branch=mainnet&page=aptos-framework/doc/object.md#0x1_object_ExtendRef)
-which is used later to provide the `signer` to the IBC app via `get_signer` method.
-And `get_self_address` is also implemented to
+which is used later to provide the `signer` to the IBC app via `get_signer` method. `get_self_address` is also implemented to
-get the address of the contract.
+get the contract address.

 Note that IBC also uses the same `IBC_APP_SEED` to generate the correct address.
 Since the address generation function
-is deterministic, the app and IBC can calculate the same exact address.
+is deterministic, the app and IBC can calculate the same address.

 Now to the channel opening part.
-In all of other IBC implementations, entry functions for the channel handshake is
+In all of other IBC implementations, entry functions for the channel handshake are
 defined under the core protocol.
-But since Move don't let the contracts to call arbitrary contracts (a.k.a dynamic dispatch),
+But since Move doesn't let the contracts call arbitrary contracts (a.k.a dynamic dispatch),
 in this implementation, the app is responsible for defining the handshake entry functions and calling the IBC contract.

 ```move